LiyuZer/EVE/README.md

 ---

 ## :dragon: What is Eve?
-Eve is a lively, mythically-themed (now cyberpunk-chic!) coding agent designed to collaborate creatively with you.
+Eve is a lively, mythically-themed coding agent designed to collaborate creatively with you.
 She orchestrates three magical components:
 - **LLM Interface**: Connects to the GPT API to make code come alive
 - **Shell Interface**: Executes shell commands so you don’t have to leave your lair
 - **File System**: Reads and writes files, invoking arcane knowledge as needed